Framework integration

 binaryPath: '/usr/bin/php',

-Thread::bindEngine() replaces the old per-setting binders.
+Thread::bindLauncher() replaces the per-setting binders.
 There is no bindBinaryPath(),

 bindRunner(), bindSerSecurity(), or bindPayloadMode() — every one of those is now a

-property of the engine.
-Rebinding a fresh engine is how you “reset” to defaults.
+property of the launcher.
+Rebinding a fresh launcher is how you “reset” to defaults.

 Set the PHP binary under FPM